vinitkumar018/vinitkumar.github.io/README.md

-# Vinit Kumar - Personal Website
+# Vinit Kumar - Hey there!
 ## About Me

-I am a Master in Finance graduate from the Technical University of Munich (TUM), Germany, with extensive experience in Commercial Finance, Banking, Sales, and Project Management.
+I am a Master in Finance graduate from The Technical University of Munich (TUM), Germany, with extensive experience in Commercial Finance, Banking, Sales, and Project Management.
 As a dynamic team player with effective communication skills, I am passionate about Tech Finance, Gen AI, and Data Science.
 My expertise includes Data Modelling and Visualization, Financial Controlling, Financial Planning & Analysis, Cost Estimation, and Process Automation.
 I am a lifelong curious learner and a strong believer in empathy as a business essential.
+I am also a hybrid athlete and loves competing.

 ## Skills